knetikmedia/knetikcloud-csharp-net35-client/docs/ActivitiesApi.md

 > ActivityOccurrenceResults SetActivityOccurrenceResults (long? activityOccurrenceId, ActivityOccurrenceResultsResource activityOccurrenceResults = null)

 Sets the status of an activity occurrence to FINISHED and logs metrics

+In addition to user permissions requirements there is security based on the core_settings.results_trust setting.

 ### Example
 ```csharp